10 Protein-Rich Vegan Foods That Will Improve Your Kid's Immunity

 Note: One cup of chopped or sliced raw white mushrooms contains 2.2 grams of protein

 Are you worried your little one does not eat much rice?
 Give her quinoa instead.
 It is higher in protein than most grains and a great source of fibre.
 So, it is a great source of protein for vegetarians and vegans who don’t eat meat.
 One cup of quinoa contains 8 grams of protein.
 Quinoa can be a great substitute for starchy rice or pasta.
+It can be a great snack or a diet meal as well.

 Note: Quinoa can be had in itself or added to soup to thicken it, paired with vegetables or even made into a vegetable burger.